opencart/opencart/README.md

 ========

 A free shopping cart system.
 OpenCart is an open source PHP-based online e-commerce solution.
-This version was forked from Daniel's opencart/opencart repo.
+This version was forked from Daniel's opencart/opencart repo on 8 Dec 2012.
 All private validation methods were changed to protected validation methods in the controller files.
 This makes it a lot easier for 3rd party addons to extend controllers and then introduce their own additional variables which may have to be validated, too.